jlozovei/me/_posts/en/2020-04-25-front-end-development-and-endurance-races.md

 Front-end frameworks are almost like racing cars - we have a lot of them, each one with its own technical features, communities and documentations.
 Some of them are strong, easy to use, and we can do almost everything using it - some others are heavy, slow and hard to use; and we can do little using them.

-Since the emergence of ES2015 we've seen a lot of nice JS frameworks coming around - React, Vue, Angular, Svelte, Ember, Polymer, Meteor, Node...
+Since the emergence of ES2015 (ES5, ES6 - I always lose myself) we've seen a lot of nice JS frameworks coming around - React, Vue, Angular, Svelte, Ember, Polymer, Meteor, Node...
 There's a lot of them, and every day we can find a new one (which claims to be the solution to all problems).
 We also have seen a lot of great stuff done with those tools; and a lot of shitty stuff done as well.
 So, what's the difference between the nice and the crappy things?

 We can spot a lot of differences - UX, the architecture, the bundler, performance issues, browsers support, even the developers (which I avoid to compare).
 But, I believe the main difference we can (and we need to) spot is the value delivered - the problem solved.